ArthurChiao/vim_awesome/README.md

 " neocomplete, which needs lua enabled let g:neocomplcache_enable_at_startup = 1 # enable this flag
 ```

+## 2. can not load custom colorschemes on windows

+If your `vim` on windows can not load the colorschemes in `~/.vim/colors`,
+just copy them to the `<your vim install dir>/colors/`, e.g, `c:/vim74/colors/`.
+Restart vim.

 # Cheat sheet
 [cheat sheet](cheat-sheets/)